1995 – present (23 years)

-Cave In is a rock band that formed in 1995, in Methuen, Massachusetts.
-The band consists of Stephen Brodsky (vocals, guitar), Caleb Scofield (vocals, guitar), Adam McGrath (guitar) and John Robert Conners (drums).
+Cave In is a band that formed in 1995, in Methuen, Massachusetts.
+The band consists of Stephen Brodsky (vocals, guitar), Caleb Scofield (vocals, bass guitar), Adam McGrath (guitar) and John Robert Conners (drums).
 Beginning as a metalcore band, the group changed their style to an amalgam of progressive rock, space rock and alternative metal with subsequent releases.

 The group's early work on Hydra Head Records was more extreme and chaotic in the style of bands like Converge and the Dillinger Escape Plan, but their later output appears to be influenced by a wider range of styles.
 Their 2003 album Antenna (released on RCA Records) has had more success than previous albums and enabled the band to play the second stage on the 2003 Lollapalooza tour.
 However, playing Lollapalooza didn't garner the band enough financial success to prevent them from being dropped from RCA Records' roster.
 Although the albums before Jupiter had alluded to melodic yearnings within the group, the throat injuries of lead vocalist Stephen Brodsky clinched the band's decision to move forward with the group's present, more euphonious sound and abandon their metalcore leanings.